Preparations and packing list

 Get fit

-When you are on your pilgrimage, call the accommodation a day or two in advance to book accommodation.
-If you do not take part in an organized pilgrimage, you should bring three meals with you in the bag.
+If you do not take part in an organized pilgrimage, you should bring three meals with you in the backpack.
 The distances vary between grocery stores and it is better to be safe than sorry.
 In many accommodations you are served breakfast and dinner, but this varies from place to place.
 Not all accommodations can be paid by credit card.
 It is therefore recommended to bring with you around 3000 NOK in smaller notes.

 The best footwear

-The St. Olav Ways – the pilgrim paths to Trondheim are mostly on footpaths, asphalt and dirt roads and do not require heavy footwear such as traditional mountain boots with rigid soles.
-Hiking shoes and boots must be wide enough, not just long enough - you need to be able to spread your toes, and there must be room for your feet to swell a little.
-The shoes must provide good support, have good flex in the forefoot so they do not tilt, and cushioning that facilitates walking on the road.
-They can often be ankle high, it is better in wet terrain.
-If you have boots without cushioning, the use of soles in cushioning material can be helpful.
-If possible, please alternate between shoes, boots and sandals.
+The pilgrim paths through Norway are mostly on footpaths, asphalt and dirt roads and do not require heavy footwear such as traditional mountain boots with rigid soles.
+But your hiking shoes or boots must be wide enough, not just long enough - you need to be able to spread your toes, and there must be room for your feet to swell a little.

 For rainy days

-A rain poncho covers both you and your backpack, but can be a little difficult to keep in place when it is windy.
+A rain poncho covers both you and your backpack, but can be impractical when it is windy.
 Alternatively, a rain jacket in breathable material (for example Goretex or triplepoint) with a thin mesh lining will keep you dry while being comfortable against the skin and insulating well.
 You will then need a rain cover for the bag as well.
-It is also practical with rainproof pants that can be put on and off with your boots on.
+It is also practical with rainproof pants that can be taken on and off without removing your shoes.

 Clothing

-Microfiber trousers ⁄ shorts and shirt weigh less than cotton and also dry quickly.
+Microfiber trousers ⁄ shorts and shirts weigh less than cotton and also dry quickly.
 A light wool sweater is important to bring.
 A cotton scarf makes it easy to regulate the temperature in the neck region.
 After a long day you can be frozen, and wool underwear (thin pants + sweater) is good to have in your back pack.

 Other equipment to bring

 Shampoos and other liquid detergents contain fillers.
 Choose concentrated products to save weight.
 Microfiber type travel towels are lightweight and dry quickly.
 Foot care is especially important, both preventive and for problems with blisters or muscle pain.
-A small headlamp is helpful.
+A small headlamp is also helpful.

 Have a great pilgrimage!